 Renal angiogram; Angiography - kidney; Renal angiography; Renal artery stenosis - arteriography

 How the Test is Performed

-This test is done in the hospital.
+This test is done in the hospital or outpatient office.
 You will lie on an x-ray table.

 Health care providers often use an artery near the groin for the test.
 Occasionally, the provider may use an artery in the wrist.

 The doctor directs the catheter into correct position using x-ray images of the body.
 An instrument called fluoroscope sends the images to a TV monitor, which the provider can see.